 All courses are 3 credit hours unless otherwise indicated.

-If you have earned your master's degree from an accredited school of Public Health and have completed one of these courses, please see Lili Tian, PhD for a waiver of this course requirement.
+*If you have earned your master's degree from an accredited school of Public Health and have completed one of these courses, please see Lili Tian, PhD to request a waiver of this course requirement.

 You must complete a minimum of 12 credit hours of electives coursework; at least 9 credits (three courses) must come from the list below.
 All courses are 3 credit hours.
 The fourth elective may be an approved, graduate-level course from outside the Department of Biostatistics that complements your study with approval from the Director of Graduate Studies.